ned1313/terraform-tfe-org-factory/README.md

 }
 ```

+Note: Only the name is required for the teams and workspaces.
+All other fields are optional.
+The Terraform version for workspaces will be set to "~> 1.0" if no value is provided.

 ## Terraform Cloud Plan

 The organization created or used by the module must be enrolled in the **Teams & Governance** plan for teams to be created and permissions assigned to the workspaces.
 If you are creating a new organization, you can apply the module once to create the org, then change the billing plan.
 On the second run, the teams and permissions will be created.